Frequently Asked Questions

 Contact IRVA

-Information notice: The material on this page is educational in nature and is not intended as medical, legal, or financial advice.
+Information Notice: The material on this page is educational in nature and is not intended as medical, legal, or financial advice.
 Remote viewing is an experimental discipline and no specific outcomes can be guaranteed.

 What Is Remote Viewing?